 Founded in 1993 by Penny Brazier, Worcester Snoezelen has grown into a well-established charitable organisation with twelve members of staff and many visitors through its doors each week.
 Over the last three decades, we have had a profound impact on hundreds of visitors, including those with disabilities and additional needs, as well as families and carers.More about us

 Snoezelen provides a range of accessible and inclusive services that give people with disabilities and additional needs space to be themselves, learn, develop and discover meaning in their lives, in a warm and caring environment.
-The centre comprises four multisensory rooms, a hydrotherapy pool, soft play area, music and arts, plus an onsite cafe, and facilities for activity days and weekly children’s clubs.More about our services
+The centre comprises three multisensory rooms, a hydrotherapy pool, soft play area, music and arts, plus an onsite cafe, and facilities for activity days and weekly children’s clubs.More about our services